8.9K

 This podcast is meant for educational and entertainment purposes only.
 The information discussed in this podcast is not a replacement or substitute for therapy.

-Monday May 12, 2025
+Monday Sep 22, 2025

-Monday May 12, 2025
+Monday Sep 22, 2025

 00:00 Introduction to Grief is the New Normal

-12:46 Conclusion and Resources
+14:18 Conclusion and Resources

-Grief is the New Normal is the podcast that refuses to sugarcoat loss—because grief isn’t a problem to fix, it’s a reality to live with.
+Grief is the New Normal is the podcast that refuses to sugarcoat loss, because grief isn’t a problem to fix, it’s a reality to live with.
 Hosted by Dr. Heather Taylor, a licensed psychologist with over a decade of experience in grief, trauma, and reproductive psychology, this show dives deep into the messy, nonlinear, and very real ways grief impacts our lives.

-Whether you're navigating the death of your person, wrestling with the weight of an invisible loss, or trying to figure out who you even are after everything changed—this podcast is here for you.
+Whether you're navigating the death of your person, wrestling with the weight of an invisible loss, or trying to figure out who you even are after everything changed, this podcast is here for you.
 With a mix of solo deep dives, expert interviews, and candid conversations, Dr. Taylor unpacks the emotions no one warns you about, challenges outdated grief narratives, and offers both practical tools and hard-earned wisdom to help you feel less alone.

 No toxic positivity.
 No “fixing” your grief.
 Just honest talk, validation, and the reminder that you don’t have to do this alone.
 Because in a world that wants you to move on, Grief is the New Normal is here to help you move through.